moejoe95/crf-vs-rnn-ner/README.md

-# Comparing CRF and LSTM NN for Named Entity Recognition (NER)
+# Comparing CRF and Bidirectional LSTM Neural Network for Named Entity Recognition (NER)

-Goal of this project is to compare the performance of conditional random fields (CRF) with a deep learning approach (LSTM NN) for named entity recognition (NER).
+Goal of this project is to compare the performance of conditional random fields (CRF) with a deep learning approach (Biderectional Long-Short-Term-Memory Neural Network) for named entity recognition (NER).

 ## Features used for CRF